 The stitches from his masses were removed today thank goodness but they still wanted him to restrict movement and wear the cone for a few days while the incision healed a bit more.
 Things looked pretty good though.

 As long as he was willing to walk, the surgeon said it was fine for him to walk him as far as he could handle as long as I didn’t have to carry him home.
 (Your doctor may say otherwise.)
 We did not need to continue the passive range of motion exercises but the surgeon suggested that I continue with the massage.

 Day 18 — Formal Rehabilitation Begins

-The goal of rehabilitation is to rebuild muscle in both legs to prevent injury in the good leg.
-Apparently, there have only been a handful of dogs at this center who have injured the good leg after completing their recommended rehab.
+The goal of rehabilitation is to rebuild muscle in both legs to prevent a CCL tear or any injury to the good leg.
+Apparently, there have only been a handful of dogs at this center who have injured the good leg after completing their course of recommended physical therapy.

-They loaded him into the water treadmill, filled it and had him slowly walk.
+They loaded him into the water treadmill, filled it, and had him slowly walk.
 As a dog who hates water, this was quite a shock to him (and also funny to watch).
 The buoyancy of the water reduces the amount of painful downward impact on joints and muscles during exercise.